AK-Saigyouji/Procedural-Cave-Generator/README.md

 The Sample Modules folder contains samples of the customizable components of the generator, which can be plugged into the appropriate slots in the CaveGeneratorUI.
 Furthermore, you can write your own modules to replace the ones provided to customize the structure of the cave using your own algorithms.
 See the section on Modules for information on writing your own.

-HeightMapVisualizer and MapGenVisualizer are MonoBehaviours that visualize the respective type of module, useful if you want immediate visual feedback while tinkering with the properties of a given module.

-Sample Modules contains sample instances of modules ready to be plugged into CaveGeneratorUI.
-Additional instances can be created through the Assets->Create menu or by duplicating the existing modules.

 Scripts contains the source code.
 The file structure within Scripts matches the namespace structure of the project.
 All scripts are contained within namespaces to avoid conflicts with other code in your project.
 You do not need to touch the source code to use the project, but if you do wish to dig into it or to extract only a part of this project for your own use, then see the readme in Scripts for an overview.
-As of this writing, there's about a hundred code files split over eleven namespaces.

 ## 2. Quickstart

-### 2.1 In editor

 ![CaveGeneratorUI's inspector](http://i.imgur.com/mmYcpcA.png)

-Create a new empty game object, and attach the CaveGeneratorUI script.
+Create a new empty game object and attach the CaveGeneratorUI script.
 Insert sample modules (provided) and materials (not provided), and if using the Rock Outline style of generator, also supply rock prefabs (not provided).
 High quality materials and rock assets can be found for free on the Unity store.
-Most modules also have parameters that can be tuned to control the results.

 Run the scene, and you will see three buttons appear in the inspector.
-Generating Cave will create a new cave as a child of the generator, overwriting the current child.
+Generate Cave will create a new cave as a child of the generator, overwriting the current child.
 Save Single Map will generate a map using the current configuration of the map module and save it as an asset.
-Creating a prefab will convert the current child into a prefab and save it into your directory along with the meshes.
+Convert to Prefab will convert the current child into a prefab and save it into your directory along with the meshes.
 This allows you to exit play mode, drag the cave into your scene, and work with it in the editor.
 It is composed entirely of core unity objects, meaning it retains no dependency on my code.
-This ensures compatibility with other tools, as well as future patches which may in principle break my code.
+This ensures compatibility with other tools, as well as future Unity updates which could potentially break my code.

 There are two types of generators currently available: Three Tiered and Rock Outline.

 Three tiered builds three meshes for the floor, ceiling and walls and is available as isometric (first image above) or enclosed (third image above).

 Rock outline builds just a floor, and then instantiates rock prefabs along the outlines of the floor (second image above).
 Multiple rock prefabs can be assigned in the inspector, and the generator will randomly pick from them.
 A weight can be assigned to each prefab to make certain prefabs instantiated more frequently than others.
 Note that in order for the prefab to be oriented correctly, it must be rotated so that the long side runs along the z-axis.
-The prefab will be rotated so that the z-axis runs along the outline itself.

-### 2.2 In code

-Note: the API for the cave generator has gone through a complete redesign several times already, and this may happen again in the future.
-As such, backward compatibility should not be expected in a given version.

-You can access the major features of this project entirely through code, including the generator itself.
-At a minimum you'll need to import AKSaigyouji.CaveGeneration, and access the static class CaveGenerator.
-All of my namespaces start with "AKSaigyouji." - this conforms to the best practice of using a distinct name at the start of namespaces for third party code to minimize the possibility of namespace conflicts.

 ## 3. Workflow